Schroder Emerging Markets Sustainable Fund

 A disciplined and sophisticated approach to portfolio construction is one of the team's most significant competitive advantages.
-Constructing a portfolio which efficiently balances risks with rewards is the key responsibility of our fund managers who ensure effective diversification across sectors, countries, market capitalisation and other investment themes such as macro-economic risk.
-Stock specific risk is minimised by investing the portfolio across a minimum of 300 stocks.
+Constructing a portfolio which efficiently balances risks with rewards is the key responsibility of our fund managers who aim for effective diversification across sectors, countries, market capitalisation and other investment themes such as macro-economic risk.
+Stock-specific risk is minimised by investing the portfolio across a minimum of 300 stocks.

 Our proprietary country risk model is not designed to be used as a predictor of future returns or to signal an impending crisis.
 Rather, its outputs are designed to offer a measure of country ‘quality’ and a means of monitoring our overall exposure to areas of mounting risk and adjust positions accordingly.

-Currency exposure is typically unhedged however currency derivatives may be used with equity index futures in managing cash flows or to manage active currency positions relative to the benchmark for risk management purposes.
+Currency exposure is typically unhedged however currency derivatives may be used with equity index futures in managing cash flows or to manage active currency positions relative to the global equity indices for risk management purposes.